Please see our coronavirus pages for the latest guidance, how services are affected, and what help is available.

 The CMA has produced consumer protection and unfair contract terms guidance documents for businesses, which can be found on the GOV.UK website.

-As well as the full guidance above the CMA has produced a series of shorter guides on writing fair contracts (opens in a new window) to help businesses use fair and clear terms in their consumer contracts and notices.
-These include the following two-page at-a-glance guides:
+As well as the full guidance above the CMA has produced a series of shorter guides on writing fair contracts to help businesses use fair and clear terms in their consumer contracts and notices.

 The CMA has also produced a series of short, animated videos help businesses understand more about the law on using unfair terms and conditions with consumers.